 Types of lime: calcium carbonate and calcium hydroxide.

-- Lime (in all of its various forms) has a giant list of horse unfriendly side effects.
+- Lime (in all of its various forms) has a giant list of horse-unfriendly side effects.
 For the most part, the following types of lime are used to change the pH balance of the soil.
 There are better options out there for your horse’s stall!

 Calcium carbonate lime.

 - Calcium carbonate.
-This stuff is just called lime, ag lime, daily lime, garden lime.
+This stuff is called lime, ag lime, daily lime, and garden lime.
 It’s benign – it won’t burn your horse, or poison your horse.
 It’s also a super fine powder that has a way of ending up in your horse’s lungs, made from crushed limestone.
 Dust and ammonia are not friendly to your horse’s lungs.